rgc-exists/Custom-Death-Sound/about.md

 - Make the death sound NOT clear after the level resets
 - MULTIPLE custom death sounds from a directory (randomly picked each death.)

+# Tutorial
+If you don't feel like following the text-based instructions below, there is a [YouTube tutorial](https://youtu.be/PfiAdGd8rWI) for it.

 # How To Use
 ## To change the death sound:
 - Locate the mod in the "installed mods" tab in the Geode UI